-(1) Represents the total threshold amount with respect to each applicable metric under the fiscal 2011 non-equity incentive plans for each named executive officer.
+- (1) Represents the total threshold amount with respect to each applicable metric under the fiscal 2012 non-equity incentive plans for each named executive officer.
 Actual total pay-outs may be less than the threshold amounts above if individual thresholds are not met.
-Mr. Hammer's non-equity incentive compensation plan includes individual annual threshold amounts for total revenue and non-GAAP income from operations.
-Mr. Miiller's non-equity incentive compensation plan includes individual quarterly threshold amounts for software revenue in his region.
-Mr. West's non-equity incentive compensation plan includes individual threshold amounts for software revenue; software revenue specifically generated through our original equipment manufacturers; software revenue generated specifically from our operations in China; and worldwide funnel inflow.
+Mr. Hammer's non-equity incentive compensation plan includes individual annual threshold amounts for total revenue and non-GAAP income from operations (EBIT).
+Mr. Miiller's non-equity incentive compensation plan includes individual quarterly threshold amounts for worldwide commissionable software revenue; worldwide maintenance support revenue; and worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
+Mr. West's non-equity incentive compensation plan includes individual threshold amounts for worldwide software revenue; revenue specifically generated through our original equipment manufacturer ("OEM") agreement with NetApp; funnel inflow; and marketing margin.
 Annual non-equity incentive plans for Messrs.
 Bunte and Miceli do not contain threshold amounts.
-See "Non-Equity Incentive Plan Compensation" above for more information on the plans and performance objectives for each of our named executive officers.

-(2) We believe that our non-equity incentive plan targets are aggressive and not easy to achieve.
-See "Non-Equity Incentive Plan Compensation" above for more information.

-(3) Annual non-equity incentive plan awards to Messrs.
+See "Non-Equity Incentive Plan Compensation" above for more information on the plans and performance objectives for each of our named executive officers. - (2) We believe that our non-equity incentive plan targets are aggressive and not easy to achieve.
+See "Non-Equity Incentive Plan Compensation" above for more information. - (3) Annual non-equity incentive plan awards to Messrs.
 Hammer, Bunte and Miceli do not contain maximum pay-outs.
 Messrs.
-Miiller and West are entitled to non-equity incentive plan compensation based on tiered plans that contain maximum pay-outs.
-See "Non-Equity Incentive Plan Compensation" above for more information on the plan for each of our named executive officers.

-(4) Amounts in this column reflect restricted stock units granted during fiscal 2011 to a named executive officer under our LTIP.

-(5) Amounts in this column reflect non-qualified stock options granted during fiscal 2011 to a named executive officer under our LTIP.

-(6) The amounts in theses column represent the grant date fair value of restricted stock units and non-qualified stock options granted during the fiscal year indicated as computed in accordance with FASB ASC Topic 718.
+Miller and West are entitled to non-equity incentive plan compensation based on tiered plans that contain maximum pay-outs.
+See "Non-Equity Incentive Plan Compensation" above for more information on the plan for each of our named executive officers. - (4) Amounts in this column reflect restricted stock units granted during fiscal 2012 to a named executive officer under our LTIP. - (5) Amounts in this column reflect non-qualified stock options granted during fiscal 2012 to a named executive officer under our LTIP. - (6) The amounts in theses column represent the grant date fair value of restricted stock units and non-qualified stock options granted during the fiscal year indicated as computed in accordance with FASB ASC Topic 718.
 The amounts shown disregard estimated forfeitures related to service-based vesting conditions.
 See Note 8 to the notes to our consolidated financial statements contained in our Annual Report on Form 10-K for a discussion of all assumptions made by us in determining the grant date fair value of such awards.